What Do Striped Bass Like to Eat

 I do most of my bass fishing from Island State Park just outside Seaside New Jersey and even though I have been asked numerous times to fish the Delaware River where I’m originally from, and where the odds of landing a Big Bass are very good, especially when they are spawning in the spring, I can’t get myself to do it.

 To me, there is nothing like pulling a big fish through the surf on a beach.
 Nothing can compare.
-I know people that have never been fishing before and have landed huge Stripers by dropping their line overboard and cracking a beer.
+I know people who have never been fishing before and have landed huge Stripers by dropping their line overboard and cracking a beer.

 It takes a special talent to read structures on a beach and find a lone striper hiding behind a sand bar hunting smaller fish.
 Learning this is a talent and takes patience.
 It also takes the right tackle and how to use that tackle because it’s all part of the sport called Surf Fishing.